Headhunting: Malayan Emergency

-During the Malayan Emergency, British and Commonwealth forces hired Iban (Dayak) headhunters from Borneo to decapitate suspected pro-independence guerrillas, claiming this was done for "identification" purposes.
-Iban headhunters were permitted to claim the scalps of corpses as trophies.
+During the Malayan Emergency (1948–1960), British and Commonwealth forces recruited Iban (Dayak) headhunters from Borneo to fight and decapitate suspected guerrillas of the socialist and pro-independence Malayan National Liberation Army, officially claiming this was done for "identification" purposes.
+Iban headhunters were permitted to keep the scalps of corpses as trophies.
 Privately, the Colonial Office noted that "there is no doubt that under international law a similar case in wartime would be a war crime".
 Skull fragments from a trophy skull was later found to have been displayed in a British regimental museum.